pointW/equi_q_page/index.md

   <img src="img/equi_fcn.png" width="300px">
 </p>

 Specifically, in the case of DQN where the input is the manipulation scene and the output is the Q values of all actions, when the scene transforms, the Q map containing the value of all translational actions should also transform; the Q vector containing the value of all rotational actions should circularly permute.
+By enforcing such equivariant property, our method can solve challanging manipulation tasks much faster than competing baselines.

 <style>
 .column {